 Click here to download GPX files

-All courses start on Main Ave. in downtown Grand Junction.
-From the start, riders head across 1st to Spruce St. then turn North to White Ave.
+All courses start on Main St. in downtown Grand Junction.
+From the start, riders turn left at 4th St. then turn right at Colorado Ave. then right on 3rd St. making a left back on to Main St. Riders head across 1st to Spruce St. then turn right to White Ave.
 A left on White Ave. followed by a quick right on Rice St. takes riders to Broadway.
 A left on Broadway takes riders across the railroad tracks and the Colorado river to Monument Road.
 A left on Monument Road heads South and begins a gradual uphill to the Lunch Loops Trailhead.

 Enter the Lunch Loops with a left turn into the parking lot and the trailhead.
 Past the trailhead and along the edge of the bike park, the first dirt section commences on the Tabeguache trail.
 The Tabeguache double track winds through a multicolored gully then starts to climb up a short red dirt up hill.
 Upon cresting the top, the climb continues across an elevated flat.
 After the brief reprieve is a series of switchbacks and rocky sections.
 Eventually riders reach another flat section offering enough time to catch their breath, enjoy the surroundings (check out the fin rock protruding from the ground) then embark upon Widowmaker Hill.
 Although brief, Superman walks this section.